Chagall/chagall/README.md

 ### Hello there! 🙋‍♂️

-I'm a Front-end Web Enginner who enjoys the danger of juggling 🤹 his coffee, keyboard and lightsaber while trying to build user interfaces.
+I'm a Front-end Web Enginner who enjoys the danger of juggling 🤹 his coffee ☕, keyboard ⌨️ and lightsaber 🦯 while trying to build user interfaces.

 Besides that I’m also:
  - Working on my own personal webiste.